-- > Physical or mental illness or infirmity, or the diagnosis or treatment of such illness or infirmity; - > Infection, other than infection occurring in an external accidental wound; - > War, whether declared or undeclared; or act of war, participation in a felony, riot or insurrection; - Suicide or attempted suicide; - Intentionally self-inflicted injury; - Service in the armed forces or unit auxiliary thereto; - > Any incident related to: - Aviation, other than a fare-paying passenger on a scheduled or charter flight operated by a scheduled airline; - Travel in an aircraft for the purpose of parachuting or otherwise exiting from such aircraft while it is in flight; - Parachuting or otherwise exiting from an aircraft while such aircraft is in flight, except for selfpreservation; - Travel in an aircraft or device used: - For testing or experimental purposes; - By or for any military authority; or - For travel or designed for travel beyond the earth's atmosphere; - Committing or attempting to commit a felony; - The voluntary intake or use by any means of: - Any drug, medication or sedative, unless it is taken or used as prescribed by a physician or an "over the counter" drug, medication or sedative taken as directed; - Alcohol in combination with any drug, medication or sedative; or - Poison, gas or fumes.
+- Physical or mental illness or infirmity, or the diagnosis or treatment of such illness or infirmity; - Infection, other than infection occurring in an external accidental wound; - War, whether declared or undeclared; or act of war, participation in a felony, riot or insurrection; - Suicide or attempted suicide; - Intentionally self-inflicted injury; - Service in the armed forces or unit auxiliary thereto; - Any incident related to: - Aviation, other than a fare-paying passenger on a scheduled or charter flight operated by a scheduled airline; - Travel in an aircraft for the purpose of parachuting or otherwise exiting from such aircraft while it is in flight; - Parachuting or otherwise exiting from an aircraft while such aircraft is in flight, except for self-preservation; - Travel in an aircraft or device used: - For testing or experimental purposes; - By or for any military authority; or - For travel or designed for travel beyond the earth's atmosphere; - Committing or attempting to commit a felony; - The voluntary intake or use by any means of: - Any drug, medication or sedative, unless it is taken or used as prescribed by a physician or an "over the counter" drug, medication or sedative taken as directed; - Intoxification; benefits will not be paid for any loss in which the injured party is intoxicated at the time of the incident and is the operator of a vehicle or other device involved in the incident.
+Intoxicated means that the injured person's blood alcohol level met or exceeded the level that creates a legal presumption of intoxication under the laws of the jurisdiction in which the incident occurred; - Alcohol in combination with any drug, medication or sedative; or - Poison, gas or fumes.